Note : This is an old post about analysis of class 12 Math Board exam 2016.

 Is it time for Application based Learning for Students in School?

-According to the experts in the field of mathematics and education, the issue of CBSE’s mathematics question paper of Class 12 that created lot of public hue and cry was uncalled for.
-It’s more due to the focus on application-based concept that created the problem.
+According to the experts in the field of mathematics and education, the issue of CBSE’s mathematics question paper of Class 12 that created a lot of public hue and cry was uncalled for.
+It’s more due to the focus on application-based concepts that created the problem.
 They said,

 “A few lengthy and tricky questions” were there, but it was the gradual shift in trend that caused difficulty for many students who were accustomed to mechanical way of learning and problem-solving.